-What 3 vital lessons can every business in the Leisure & Tourism sector learn from the Casual Dining Crunch?
+What 3 vital lessons can every business in the Hotels and Leisure sector learn from the Casual Dining Crunch?

 If you’re not familiar with the term ‘casual dining’ it’s just the latest term for those restaurants that sit in between fast food establishments and fine dining restaurants.
 Chains such as Byron, Strada, Prezzo and Jamie’s Italian are perfect examples … or at least they were.

 Five years ago, casual dining was enjoying an unprecedented boom.
 Investment was pouring in and chains were opening new restaurants in locations all over the UK on an almost weekly basis.
 Add to this the prices being quoted to the larger hospitality conglomerates looking to purchase the leading brands were soaring.

 Today, however, the forecast for the casual dining sector is a little different.

 Over the last few months the so-called “casual dining crunch” has been devastating.
 Jamie’s has closed 12 branches and is over £70m in debt while Jamie Oliver’s Barbacoa restaurants are in worse shape having gone into administration.
 Meanwhile Byron is in the midst of trying to implement a financial rescue plan, Strada is closing branches at a steady rate and Prezzo has announced it is ‘restructuring’.

 While statistics can of course be spun to illustrate any point, it is interesting to note that in 2016 a YouGov poll claimed eating out was Britain’s favourite leisure activity but only one year later the government’s Insolvency Service said failed restaurants had increased by 20%.

 So why have things changed so dramatically so quickly?

 It would probably be correct (if not a little simplistic) to blame Brexit door.
 Yes Brexit had had an effect on the spending power, consumer confidence not to mention employment and food costs but it is not the sole cause.